Nek5000/NekMatl/README.md

 # NekMatl

-**NekMetl** has Nek5000 matlab codes for helping users understand the essential components of Nek5000 based on the **spectral element method (SEM)**[1] and allowing users experiment new algorithmic implementation and anaysis in an easier way using the matlab codes.
+**NekMetl** has Nek5000 matlab codes for helping users to understand the essential components of Nek5000 based on the **spectral element method (SEM)**[1] and allowing users to experiment a new algorithmic implementation and its anaysis in an easier way using the matlab codes.

 This includes demo codes:

    - Spectral element discretizations (basic components)
-   - Spectral element multigrids
+   - Spectral element multigrids: run `mgrid_demo.m`
-   - Spectral element Navier-Stokes solver
+   - Spectral element Navier-Stokes solver: run `nst_demo.m`